YofarDev/yofardev_ai/README.md

 ## Known Issues

-- The LLM currently tends to overuse sound effects.
+- The LLM currently tends to overuse sound effects for no reason.
 You can disable sound effects completely in the settings.
+- The fading volume when the avatar is leaving and coming back is a bit glitchy (in the demo video, it was video editing because it didn't record the effect).
+- Sometimes the lip-sync stop working, need to find out why.
+- The batman costume is horrible

 ## Future Improvements

 - An interrupt button to stop the AI's response mid-sentence would be a good idea.
 - The only reason I didn't make the app ios compatible, is because I had to write android native code to get the amplitude of audio files (for the lip-sync) and I have almost 0 experience with swift, but it may be easy to do.

 ## License

-This project is licensed under the [Insert chosen license here] License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Tools used

 - Google's Gemini 1.5-flash as backend LLM (it's actually better than I thought, and it's free)
 - Text-to-speech is made localy with android's TTS engine through the flutter_tts plugin

 Except for the Gemini API, everything is local.
-Even chat history is only stored in the cache of the app.
+Even history of chats are only stored in the cache of the app.